 In Study 7, participants were asked about a statistical problem regarding confidence intervals.
 Participants answered with a 95% CI and self-reported their levels of statistical knowledge.
 We replicated the descriptives of the proportions of participants giving non-regressive, regressive, and counter-regressive confidence intervals.
 We extended the original study to test the correlation between participants’ level of statistical knowledge and the degree of regression in their answers.

-Pre-registration and open-science

-We provided all materials, data, and code on: https://osf.io/8zhcj/.
-This project received Peer Community in Registered Report Stage 1 in-principle acceptance ((ENTER LINK AFTER IPA); (ENTER LINK AFTER IPA)) after which we created a frozen pre-registration version of the entire Stage 1 packet (ENTER LINK AFTER IPA) and proceeded to data collection.
-All measures, manipulations, exclusions conducted for this investigation are reported, and data collection was completed before analyses.
-This Registered Report was written using the Registered Report template by Feldman (2023).

-Method